stacksgov/sips/considerations/technical.md

 ## About this CAB

 The technical CAB reviews SIPs related to technical implementations to the blockchain, including consensus-breaking changes.
-SIPs tahat are technical in nature and must be vetted by users with the relevant technical expertise belong in this SIP track.
+SIPs that are technical in nature and must be vetted by users with the relevant technical expertise belong in this SIP track.

 ## Considerations